adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

 6. Zero Trust Architecture
       * **Definition:**

          A zero trust architecture (ZTA) is an enterprise cybersecurity architecture that is based on zero trust principles and designed to prevent data breaches and limit internal lateral movement.
 This publication discusses ZTA, its logical components, possible deployment scenarios, and threats.
-It also presents a general road map for organizations wishing to migrate to a zero trust design approach and discusses relevant federal policies that may impact or influence a zero trust architecture. - [NIST SP 800-207](https://nvlpubs.nist.gov/nistpubs/specialpublications/NIST.SP.800-207.pdf)
+It also presents a general road map for organizations wishing to migrate to a zero-trust design approach and discusses relevant federal policies that may impact or influence zero-trust architecture. - [NIST SP 800-207](https://nvlpubs.nist.gov/nistpubs/specialpublications/NIST.SP.800-207.pdf)

    * Why use it?
       * Eliminate implicit trust in network